Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### getIdentifiers<a id="getIdentifiers-js"></a>

-This `getIdentifiers` API returns all customer identifiers that were previously synced with the Adobe Experience Cloud
+This API returns all customer identifiers that were previously synced with the Adobe Experience Cloud

 #### Syntax